Mordraga/TagWorks-APK-Storage/README.md

 # TagWorks-APK-Storage
-A collection of APKs used in apps I am developing.
+Consider this whole repo just an easy to distribute method of release APKs until I can host them on google play store.